8 signs someone has true class and sophistication (even if they don’t come from money)

 Gratitude is magnetic.
 It creates warmth, builds trust, and fosters connection.
 When someone lives with appreciation, it shows they understand that life is not something owed to them—it’s something to be grateful for.

-This is something I try to practice every day, especially with my wife and family.
+This is something worth practicing every day, especially with the people closest to you.
 Saying “thank you” isn’t just polite—it’s a way of honoring the people who enrich your life.

 8. They make others feel comfortable in their presence